12 Top-Rated Museums in Houston

 Also worth seeing is the former Byzantine Fresco Chapel, which now houses annually changing contemporary art installations.

-5 The Children's Museum of Houston
+5. The Children's Museum of Houston

 Crammed full of fun, hands-on exhibits related to science and technology, history and culture, health, and human development, the museum offers plenty of opportunities for youngsters to let-loose and explore.
 Large-scale changing exhibits keep things interesting.

 Address: 500 Binz Street, Houston

-6 Holocaust Museum Houston
+6. Holocaust Museum Houston

 Among the larger items in the collection are a railcar used to transport victims and a small Dutch fishing boat used to transport Jews to safety.
 Of particular note is the Boniuk Library, with its more than 5,000 volumes related to the Holocaust, plus numerous artifacts, documents, photos, and films.

 Address: 5401 Caroline Street, Houston

-7 Art Car Museum
+7. Art Car Museum

 This unusual but amusing museum is exactly what it sounds like: cars used as a basis for creating art.
 Cars are decorated, often in outlandish and eccentric fashions; painted in all kinds of designs; and adorned with any type of decoration.

 Address: 140 Heights Boulevard, Houston

-8 National Museum of Funeral History
+8. National Museum of Funeral History

 This 30,500-square-foot facility claims to be the "largest educational center of funerary customs in the US" and is surprisingly popular.
 On display are historical hearses, a colorful exhibit on Day of the Dead (Dia de los Muertos), as well as exhibits on embalming, presidential funerals, coffins from Ghana, Japanese funerals, 9/11, and various other themes.

 Address: 415 Barren Springs Drive, Houston

-9 Contemporary Arts Museum Houston
+10. Contemporary Arts Museum Houston

 Started in 1948 by a group of local citizens, the museum aims to present the art of the time and its role in modern life through exhibitions, lectures, and other activities.
 With regularly changing exhibits presented in two galleries, there is always something new to see.

 Address: 5216 Montrose Blvd, Houston

-10 Battleship Texas State Historic Park
+11. Battleship Texas State Historic Park

 The USS Texas was commissioned in 1914, and in 1916 was the first battleship outfitted with anti-aircraft guns.
 You can tour the ship on your own or on a hard-hat guided tour that will take you into some areas that are otherwise off limits.

-Nearby is the San Jacinto Battleground State Historic Site, a 1,200-acre national historic site that is home to the 567-foot-tall San Jacinto Monument commemorating the decisive battle in the Texas Revolution.
+Just a short distance away is the San Jacinto Battleground State Historic Site, a 1,200-acre national historic site that is home to the 567-foot-tall San Jacinto Monument commemorating the decisive battle in the Texas Revolution.